google/zetasql/docs/one-pager.md

     SELECT * FROM q1)  # q1 resolves to the third inner WITH subquery.
 ```

-ZetaSQL does not support `WITH RECURSIVE`.
+NOTE: ZetaSQL does not support `WITH RECURSIVE`.

 <a name="using_aliases"></a>
 ### Aliases